JohnCoene/fbadsinsightsr/README.md

 #### Expiry

-v2.6 of the API, v3.0 of package, is valid until October 2016 after which you WILL run into issues with many calls, see [official changelog](https://developers.facebook.com/docs/marketing-api/changelog).
+v2.6 of the API, which corresponds to v3.0 of the package, is valid until *October 2016* after which you WILL run into issues with many calls, see [official changelog](https://developers.facebook.com/docs/marketing-api/changelog).

 Encouraged to check v3.1 (dev) on branch [Rcpp](https://bitbucket.org/JohnCheetah/fbadsinsightsr/src/?at=Rcpp) which includes many upgrades and is updated to v2.7 of the API.